13 Tourist Traps Around the World That Are Actually Worth Visiting

 A cultural icon of Brazil and a symbol of Christianity across the globe, this striking Art Deco statue stands 125 feet tall with arms stretched wide open and watches over Rio de Janeiro from the peak of the 2,300-foot Corcovado mountain in the Tijuca Forest.
 Keep in mind it’s a tourist magnet.

 Consecrated in 1919, Basilique du Sacré-Cœur, commonly called Sacré-Cœur, is Roman Catholic church perched atop the hill of Montmartre.
 Trek the 300 spiraling stairs to the dome for spellbinding panoramas of Paris.
 After visiting the basilica, enjoy a picnic in the adjacent park, while listening to local musicians perform.
-Brush up on these essential French phrases before you go.

 This Natural Wonder of the World is a destination in its own right.
 Formed by erosion from the Colorado River over millions of years, the 227-mile-long Grand Canyon impresses with its immense size, layered red rocks, and once-in-a-lifetime views.
 The South Rim lures the majority of tourists.
 And while it’s not to be missed, neither are the less-frequented trails along the North Rim.
 Next, don’t miss the world’s most bizarre tourist attractions.